-The GDOT does not allow invasive species, listed in the table below, to be planted on the State's rights of way.
-Invasive species can limit land use and in the future, cause harm to the industries and resources of the state of Georgia, and can decrease the public's ability to enjoy outdoor recreational activities.
+The Georgia Department of Transportation does not allow invasive plant species, listed in the table below, to be planted on the State's rights of way.
+Invasive species, also called Invasive Exotic Plant Pests, can limit land use, cause harm to the industries and resources of the state of Georgia, and decrease the public's ability to enjoy outdoor recreational activities.
 It is much harder and more expensive to eliminate an established invasive species than to prevent it getting a foothold.
 An "invasive species" is defined as a species that is:

-- 1. Non-native (or alien) to the ecosystem under consideration and - Whose introduction causes or is likely to cause economic or environmental harm or harm to human health.
+- 1. Non-native (or alien) to the ecosystem under consideration and - 2.
+Whose introduction causes or is likely to cause economic or environmental harm or harm to human health.
 (Executive Order 13112 [Section 1.
 Definitions])